-After an initial evaluation by a Johns Hopkins physician, you may be asked to undergo one or more of the following tests:
+We provide comprehensive services for patients suffering from cardiomyopathy and heart failure or undergoing a heart transplant.
+After an initial evaluation by your physician, you may be asked to undergo one or more of the following tests:

 - Left heart catheterization — Determines if you have any blockages in your heart and helps to evaluate the pressures in the heart.
 This test involves inserting a thin plastic tube through a blood vessel until it reaches the heart; injecting a dye into the blood vessels; and taking X-rays to assess the heart’s structure and function.

 - Right heart catheterization — This procedure evaluates the pressures in your heart and lungs and measures the amount of blood flowing through your body.
 Your doctor may change therapies or take more fluid off of you based on the results of this test.